 These obvious animal products aside, there are two further ingredients that can be created from either animal or plant sources:

 - Stearic acid

-For economic reasons, herbal sources are used most often, but this isn’t always the case.
-Some manufacturers display the vegetative origins clearly (e.g. ‘plant-based magnesium stearate’), but we can verify through contact with numerous manufacturers that the absence of this classification doesn’t always mean that the substance is an animal product.
-As a general rule, a label stating ‘suitable for vegans’ should be respected for these ingredients.
+For economic reasons, plant products are most often used – but this is not always the case.
+Some manufacturers clearly note the ingredients’ origins – e.g. “plant-based magnesium stearate” – but through contact with numerous manufacturers we can verify that the absence of this classification does not always mean that the substance contains animal products.
+In general, these ingredients should be labelled as “suitable for vegans” on the packaging.

-The least criticized additives are typically found in injections and capsules, the most criticized in pills.
-Vegans are therefore clearly better off with shots or capsules than tablets.
+The least criticised additives are typically found in B12 injections and capsules; the most criticised in tablets.
+Vegans are therefore better off taking injections or capsules rather than tablets.

 Vegan Society (UK)

 Vegan OK (Italy)

 The Correct Dosage of Vitamin B12 for Vegans